Module Contracts

 During the migration from hard-wired command paths:

-• New feature logic belongs in src/specfact_cli/modules/<module>/src/commands.py.
+• Official workflow bundle logic now belongs in nold-ai/specfact-cli-modules.

 • Legacy files under src/specfact_cli/commands/*.py are shims for backward compatibility.